gter1216/mgw7510-web/README.md

 # mgw7510-web
-This project is used to offer a web tool for both developer and tester in Nokia SBC department.
+This project is used to offer a web tool for easy utilities for both developer and tester in Nokia SBC department.

 The function of the web tool including but not limited to: